Infinitode/DeepDefend/readme.md

 ## Changes in 0.1.1:
 We've updated DeepDefend, here's what's new:
 - 3 new functions under `deepdefend.attacks`
-- 3 new function under `deepdefend.defenses`
+- 3 new functions under `deepdefend.defenses`

 ## Installation